 Professional corporations are suitable for those situations where more people are financially involved in the business.
 They have shareholders rather than members, and they come with a higher burden of paperwork and administration.

 On the other hand, PLLCs are much easier to form, are simpler business entities for tax purposes, and provide the liability protection of corporations.
+On the downside, this makes transferring ownership interest much more difficult down the road.

 Choosing a name for your business is probably one of the most important decisions you’ll make.
 You should decide on a business name that’s distinctive while also telling people what services you’re offering straight away.